Immersive Historical Re-enactments

-The focus is on 'Learning through Doing'.
-You wouldn't hire us to deliver sessions in formats you can deliver yourself in school..... we are here to engage, inspire and wow your students by putting them physically 'within' the subject.
+The focus is on learning through doing.
+We are here to engage, inspire and wow your students by putting them physically ‘within’ the subject.

-These sessions are almost entirely active with young people taking part in the historial activity by learning the skill and then doing it
+These sessions are almost entirely active with young people taking part in the historical activity by learning the skill and then doing it.

 The backbone of these sessions in young people using information and role play to examine differences and similarities both between historical cultures and our modern world.